IELTS overall score of 6.5 (with no band score less than 6) or equivalent

 Applications can be made directly to the University through StudyLink Connect - Deakin University's International Student Application Service.
 For information on the application process and closing dates, see the How to apply web page.
 Please note that closing dates may vary for individual courses.

-Students will complete a research project in one of the two following options:
+Students will complete a research capstone in one of the two following options:

 Why choose Deakin